umass-compsci-220/public-materials/resources/FUNCTIONS_AND_ARROW_FUNCTIONS.md

 ## Function Expressions and Anonymous Functions

 There are other ways to create functions in TypeScript without using the function definition syntax shown above.
 You can create nameless functions using function expressions.
-Function expressions have similar syntax to function definitions; however, we do not specify a name to the function.
-Instead, sometimes we name the function using a variable.
+They work just like any other function, but can be unnamed.
+This enables us to closely group related logic.

 ```ts
 const aFunction = function () {};